19th-Century Music

-19th-Century Music is a triennial academic journal that "covers all aspects of Western art music composed in, leading to, or pointing beyond the 'long century' extending roughly from the 1780s to the 1930s".
+19th-Century Music is a triannual academic journal that "covers all aspects of Western art music composed in, leading to, or pointing beyond the 'long century' extending roughly from the 1780s to the 1930s".

 It is published by the University of California Press and was established in 1977.

-The editor-in-chief is Lawrence Kramer.
+One of the last editor-in-chief was Lawrence Kramer.
+It's now Berthold Hoeckner, University of Notre Dame.

-The journal covers very diverse topics ranging from music of any type or origin to issues of composition, performance, social and cultural context, hermeneutics, aesthetics, music theory, analysis, documentation, gender, sexuality, history, and historiography.
+The journal covers very diverse topics ranging from music of any type or origin to issues of composition, performance, social and cultural context, hermeneutics, aesthetics, music theory, analysis, documentation, gender, sexuality, history and historiography.